Murder of Marcus Fiesel: Foster care

 Lifeway for Youth, a private agency contracted by the state foster care system, placed Fiesel in the care of foster parents Liz and David Carroll, a couple from Union Township in nearby Clermont County.
-At the time, Lifeway for Youth were unaware that David Carroll had a mental health issue that would have disqualified him from foster parenting if known, and that a third adult, Amy Baker, said to be the Carrolls' girlfriend, was living in the home.
+At the time, Lifeway for Youth were unaware that David Carroll had a mental health issue that would have disqualified him from foster parenting if known, and that a third adult, Amy Baker, said to be David's girlfriend, was living in the home.
 In June 2006, David Carroll was arrested on a domestic violence charge that was later dismissed, and did not report the arrest to Lifeway for Youth as required.
 Family and friends said that David Carroll did not like Fiesel and was jealous of his "constant" need for attention from Liz Carroll and Baker.
 At one point, Carroll left his wife because he was not sure he wanted a life with her raising foster children.
 When he moved back in with his wife, he brought Baker with him.

 Disappearance

 Liz Carroll reported that Fiesel had gone missing on August 15, 2006.
-She said that she had blacked out due to low blood pressure at Juilf's Park in neighboring Anderson Township, where she was with four children: a child she had with David Carroll, another foster child, a toddler she was babysitting, and Fiesel.
+She said that she had blacked out due to low blood pressure at Juilfs Park in neighboring Anderson Township, where she was with four children: a child she had with David Carroll, another foster child, a toddler she was babysitting, and Fiesel.
 Carroll said when she regained consciousness, Fiesel was missing.

 Hundreds of people, and search dogs, searched the area as part of the official search for Fiesel.
 Thousands more searched surrounding neighborhoods independent of the official search.

 On August 22, 2006, Liz Carroll held a press conference asking that whoever may have taken Fiesel return him.
 She said, "I need help from the public to help my son, Marcus is my son.
 I know people think foster care is temporary, but please return him to a hospital.[...]
 Waking up every morning and not having him run to me is very difficult.
 I am closer than his birth mother to him."
 Because no witnesses reported seeing Fiesel in the park with Liz Carroll on August 15, and no trace of him was found, police and the public grew suspicious of Liz and David Carroll's claims.